Managing blue-green algae in farm water supplies

-- Send samples for testing at a water quality testing laboratory as soon as possible.
-The fact sheet Water quality testing contacts has details of these laboratories.
+- send samples for testing at a water quality testing laboratory as soon as possible (it's best to use a laboratory accredited by the National Association of Testing Authorities)

-- If no other water supply is available, where stock water is piped, foot valves or inlet pipes could be moved as far below the surface of the water source as possible, where concentrations of blue-green algae may be lower.
-This may reduce the amount of algae pumped into stock troughs.
+If no other water supply is available, where stock water is piped, foot valves or inlet pipes could be moved as far below the surface of the water source as possible, where concentrations of blue-green algae might be lower.
+This can reduce the amount of algae pumped into stock troughs.
 This alternative may continue to pose a potential risk to stock and they should be monitored very closely for signs of toxicity.